rpmuller/ePubs/WesternPhilosophy.md

 the Emperor.
 We know the influence of Epictetus on Marcus Aurelius, but his influence on the Greeks is hard to trace.

-Plutarch (ca. AD 46-120), in his Lives of the Noble Grecians and Romans, traced a parallelism between the most eminent men of the two countries.
+Plutarch (ca. AD 46--120), in his _Lives of the Noble Grecians and Romans_, traced a parallelism between the most eminent men of the two countries.
 He spent a considerable time in Rome, and was honored by the Emperors Hadrian and Trajan.
 In addition to his Lives, he wrote numerous works on philosophy, religion, natural history, and morals.
-His Lives are obviously concerned to reconcile Greece and Rome in men's thoughts.
+His _Lives_ are obviously concerned to reconcile Greece and Rome in men's thoughts.

 On the whole, apart from such exceptional men, Rome acted as a blight on the Greek-speaking part of the Empire.
 Thought and art alike declined.
 Until the end of the second century AD, life, for the well-to-do, was pleasant and easy-going; there was no incentive to strenuousness, and little opportunity for great achievement.
-The recognized schools of philosophy the Academy, the
-Peripatetics, the Epicureans, and the Stoics continued to exist until they were closed by Justinian.
-None of these, however, showed any vitality throughout the time after Marcus Aurelius,
+The recognized schools of philosophy the Academy, the Peripatetics, the Epicureans, and the Stoics continued to exist until they were closed by Justinian.
+None of these, however, showed any vitality throughout the time after Marcus Aurelius, except the Neoplatonists in the third century AD, whom we shall consider in the next chapter; and these men were hardly at all influenced by Rome.

-joo

-THE ROMAN EMPIRE IN RELATION TO CULTURE

-except the Neoplatonists in the third century AD, whom we shall consider in the next chapter; and these men were hardly at all influenced by Rome.
 The Latin and Greek halves of the Empire became more and more divergent; the knowledge of Greek became rare in the west, and after Constantine Latin, in the east, survived only in law and in the army.

-II.
-The influence of Greece and the East on Rome.
+II. _The influence of Greece and the East on Rome_.
 There are here two very different things to consider: first, the influence of Hellenic art and literature and philosophy on the most cultivated Romans; second, the spread of non-Hellenic religions and superstitions throughout the Western world.

-(i) When the Romans first came in contact with Greeks, they became aware of themselves as comparatively barbarous and urcouth.
-The Greeks were immeasurably their superiors in many
-ways: in manufacture and in the technique of agriculture; in the kinds of knowledge that are necessary for a good official; in conversation and the art of enjoying life; in art and literature and philosophy.
+(1) When the Romans first came in contact with Greeks, they became aware of themselves as comparatively barbarous and urcouth.
+The Greeks were immeasurably their superiors in many ways: in manufacture and in the technique of agriculture; in the kinds of knowledge that are necessary for a good official; in conversation and the art of enjoying life; in art and literature and philosophy.
 The only tilings in which the Romans were superior were military tactics and social cohesion.
 The relation of the Romans to the Creeks was something like that of the Prussians to the French in 1814 and 1815; but this latter was temporary, whereas the other lasted a long time.
 After the Punic Wars, young Romans conceived an admiration for the Greeks.
 They learnt the Greek language, they copied Greek architecture, they employed Greek sculptors.
 The Roman gods were identified with the gods of Greece.
 The Trojan origin of the Romans was invented to make a connection with the Homeric myths.
 Latin poets adopted Greek meters, Latin philosophers took over Greek theories.
 To the end, Rome was culturally parasitic on Greece.
 The Romans invented no art forms, constructed no original system of philosophy, and made no scientific discoveries.
-They made good roads, systematic legal codes, and efficient armies; for the rest they looked to Greece,
+They made good roads, systematic legal codes, and efficient armies; for the rest they looked to Greece.

 The Hellenizing of Rome brought with it a certain softening of manners, abhorrent to the elder Cato.
-Until the Punic Wars, the Romans had been a bucolic people, with the virtues and vices ot
-farmers: austere, industrious, brutal, obstinate, and stupid.
-Their family life had been stable and solidly built on the patria potestas; women;md young people were completely subordinated.
-All this
+Until the Punic Wars, the Romans had been a bucolic people, with the virtues and vices ot farmers: austere, industrious, brutal, obstinate, and stupid.
+Their family life had been stable and solidly built on the _patria potestas_; women and young people were completely subordinated.
+All this changed with the influx of sudden wealth.

-301

-WESTERN PHILOSOPHICAL THOUGHT

-changed with the influx of sudden wealth.
 The small farms disappeared, and were gradually replaced by huge estates on which slave labour was employed to carry out new scientific kinds of agriculture.
 A great class of traders grew up, and a large number of men enriched by plunder, like the nabobs in eighteenth-century England.
 Women, who had been virtuous slaves, became free and dissolute; divorce became common; the rich ceased to have children.
 The Greeks, who had gone through a similar development centuries ago, encouraged, by their example, what historians call the decay of morals.
 Even in the most dissolute times of the Empire, the average Roman still thought of Rome as the upholder of a purer ethical standard against the decadent corruption of Greece.

 The cultural influence ot Greece on the Western Kmpire diminished rapidly from the third century AD onwards, chiefly because culture in general decayed.
 For this there were many causes, but one in particular must be mentioned.
-In the last times of the Western Empire, the government was more undisguised!}* a military tyranny than it had been, and the army usually selected a successful general as emperor; but the army, even in its highest ranks, was no longer composed of cultivated Romans, but of semibarbarians from the frontier.
+In the last times of the Western Empire, the government was more undisguisedly a military tyranny than it had been, and the army usually selected a successful general as emperor;
+but the army, even in its highest ranks, was no longer composed of cultivated Romans, but of semi-barbarians from the frontier.
 These rough soldiers had no use for culture, and regarded the civilized citizens solely as sources of revenue.
 Private persons were too impoverished to support much in the way of education, and the State considered education unnecessary.
 Consequently, in the West, only a few men of exceptional learning continued to read Greek.

 (2) Non-Hellenic religion and superstition, on the contrary, acquired, as time went on, a firmer and firmer hold on the West.